 Protecting your vehicle from EMP

 The latest generations of vehicles are filled with electronics and most of them have onboard computers, in the case of an EMP blast all electronic components in your vehicle will fry and your vehicle will not even start.
 If the vehicle is hit with an EMP while it is moving the vehicle will simply shut down and stop, and this is the last thing you want if you are bugging out.
 Simply put the more electronic devices are needed for your vehicle to function the odds of them being damaged in an EMP increase significantly.
-Most batteries will survive an EMP blast provided they are not hooked up to an electrical device if you want more info on how EMP effects batteries check out my article Does an EMP effect batteries?
+Most batteries will survive an EMP blast provided they are not hooked up to an electrical device if you want more info on how EMP effects batteries check out my article Does an EMP effect batteries? ( Can they survive? ).

-There are several types of EMP proof fabrics sold online, these work excellent provided that your vehicle is covered with it and the edges of the EMP proof fabric actually touch the ground.
+There are several types of EMP-proof fabrics sold online, these work excellent provided that your vehicle is covered with it and the edges of the EMP-proof fabric actually touch the ground.
 You might notice a little flaw on the usability of such a fabric, as luck will determine if you are driving your vehicle or if it is safely parked and protected by the EMP fabric.
 In the case that you are driving your vehicle while the EMP hits then it is useless.

-There are some vehicles that are coated with some special kind of material that makes them EMP proof, but these are made for the military and cost a lot of money, for most preppers this is not an option and I will not even add such vehicles to the best emp bug out vehicle list below.
+There are some vehicles that are coated with some special kind of material that makes them EMP-proof, but these are made for the military and cost a lot of money, for most preppers this is not an option and I will not even add such vehicles to the best emp bug-out vehicle list below.

 The older the vehicle is the less reliant it is on electronic devices, it might still have electronic auxiliary devices such as a stereo but these devices are auxiliary which means they are not needed for the actual functioning of the vehicle.
-These vehicles do not have sensors which do not let you start the vehicle if the sensor detects a minor malfunction, but as we all know it in most cases the actual sensor is malfunctioning.
+These vehicles do not have sensors that do not let you start the vehicle if the sensor detects a minor malfunction, but as we all know it in most cases the actual sensor is malfunctioning.

 One of the downsides of these older vehicles is that in some cases you can not legally drive them as they are not considered “safe” for driving it today.
-In addition to this, you also need to keep an eye out how easy it is to get parts, for some old mass produced vehicle parts will be easy to get but if you have a foreign vehicle which is 30 years old you might end up finding that parts are extremely rare and expensive.
+In addition to this, you also need to keep an eye out how easy it is to get parts, for some old mass-produced vehicle parts will be easy to get but if you have a foreign vehicle which is 30 years old you might end up finding that parts are extremely rare and expensive.